teleivo/cs143/assignments/PA2J/README.md

 This is my implementation of the assignment described in `./README`.
 The [PA1.pdf](https://web.stanford.edu/class/cs143/handouts/PA1.pdf) contains more details.

+I ran my lexer against all `.cl` files from all assignments.
 I collected some more test input in `./testdata/`.
 You can run the reference implementation of the scanner against mine by first building the lexer via `make lexer` and then running

 ```sh
 ./test.sh